lambda-music/lambda-music.github.io/readme.md

 Lamu - Lambda Programmable Music Sequencer
 ===========================================

-_In a short-word, Lamu is a Scheme interpreter with JACKAudio client._
+_In a short-word, Lamu is a Scheme interpreter with JACKAudio client with live-coding in mind._

 <iframe width="560" height="315"
     src="https://www.youtube.com/embed/4Uu6bKWs_Vc"